Timothy Woods

 Yes, you can now buy meat online.
 There are several meat delivery services like ButcherBox offering safe methods.
 You can expect to receive fresh and frozen meat.

-That's the main reason we don't use them for all our needs, but having many frozen stuff as a backup is always a good idea.
+That's the main reason we don't use them for all our needs, but having frozen stuff as a backup is always a good idea.

 Other meat delivery services available: